Best Nursing Schools And Programs In Maryland

 coppin state university

 Coppin State University is over 100 years old.
-Despite that, it doesn’t fall short when it comes to honing professional nurses through their excellent BSN and accelerated degree program.
+Despite that, it doesn’t fall short when it comes to honing professional nurses through their excellent BSN and accelerated degree programs, all accredited by the Commission on Collegiate Nursing Education (CCNE).

 Its traditional BSN program hones the use of clinical reasoning strategies and therapeutic nursing interventions.
-It prepares its graduate to work in emerging generalist roles or pursue post-graduate programs.
+It prepares its graduates to work in emerging generalist roles or pursue post-graduate programs.
+Interested applicants are required to have at least a 3.0 cumulative grade point average (GPA) on a 4.0 scale.
+Students must finish 120 credit hours to graduate.

 johns hopkins university